xzenggit/en/_posts/2016-04-03-notes-for-ML-udacity.md

 The weak learner's job is to find a weak classifier $h_t$ for the distribution $D_t$.
 In the binary case, it is to minimize the error $\epsilon_t = P[h_t(x_i) \ne y_i]$.

 For boosting, it's much harder to get overfitting.

-A nice overview of boosting method:[The Boosting Approach to Machine Learning An Overview](https://www.cs.princeton.edu/courses/archive/spring07/cos424/papers/boosting-survey.pdf).
+A nice overview of boosting method: [The Boosting Approach to Machine Learning An Overview](https://www.cs.princeton.edu/courses/archive/spring07/cos424/papers/boosting-survey.pdf).

 Here are some notes from that paper.

 Boosting is based on the observation that finding many rough rules of thumb can be a lot of easier than finding a single, highly accurate prediction rule.
 To apply the boosting approach, we start with a method for finding the rough rules of thumb, which is called "weak" or "base" learner, repeatedly.
 Each time we feed it a different subset of the training exammples with different distribution or weighting.
 The "weak" learner generates a new weak prediction rule.
 After many rounds, the boosting mehtod must combine these weak rules into a single prediction rule that will be much more accurate than any one of the weak rules.

 Like I mentioned before, the principle is similar as the diversifying investiment strategy, by doing that you can get lower risk than each strategy does.

 To make the boosting approache work, two questions must be answered:

 * how should each distribution be chosen on each round?
 * how should the weak rules be combined into a single rule?